210810 1L2L0X0D_(I), http://farbe.li.tu-berlin.de/DEAI.HTM oder

 DGA_S in German.

-Example images part DEAS of 26 parts DEAS to DEZS:
+Example image part of 26 parts DEAS to DEZS:

 DEAS in English or